Resonant optomechanics with carbon nanotubes

 A crucial challenge of scaling semiconductor spin qubits is that electron spins do not experience identical electrostatic confinement potentials.
 The variability must be compensated by adjusting gate voltages.
 Each qubit occupies a multi-dimensional parameter space, and the problem will escalate in complexity as the number of qubits increases for scalable quantum computing.
 The goal is to optimise not simply the performance of each qubit, but the readout accuracy and crucially the fidelity of entangling operations between qubits.

 Low temperature measurement setups

-Our cleanroom has ebeam lithography, metal deposition, reactive ion etching.
+Our cleanroom facilities include ebeam lithography, metal deposition and reactive ion etching.